-Locate Wall and Measure the Ceiling Height
+Locate the Wall Space and Measure the Ceiling Height

 With the tape measure, measure the height of the ceiling.
 For this project, it is assumed that the ceiling height is 8 feet.
 In addition to locating the wall on top of a solid base, you should locate it below an area that allows for a minimum of four attachment points.
 For example, this can be perpendicular to joists or directly below and parallel to a joist or beam.

 For vertical wall studs, use the miter saw or circular saw to cut seven of the 2x4s at 92-1/2 inches.
 This length is designed to account for the top and bottom plates and for the foam spacers.
 Adjust your wall stud cuts accordingly for your own ceiling height.